The Big Blank

 Then came an evening that Karen and I were alone together and she came into the living room in some very skimpy underwear and said “Maybe this’ll do the trick”.
 It was fun, and we satisfied each other twice over, but I still didn’t remember any of our earlier sex life.
 We snuggled up, but after a while she turned away from me, and the following night I moved into Jake’s room.

 I floated along for a few months.
-The doctors spoke about hypnotherapy but there was a waiting list to get it on the NHS.
+The doctors told me there weren’t many hypnotherapists on the NHS who would treat my condition and there was a waiting list to see them.
 I took a redundancy deal from the job, looked for others, but found it hard to impress people when I couldn’t honestly tell them what I had been doing for twenty-five years.
 Karen gave me a smartphone she said was mine, and I used it to make calls and send texts but didn’t see much point in all the other stuff on it.
 I saw people less often.
 I got on with Natalie and Jake but felt there was something missing, and they both seemed disappointed but ready to get on with everything else.
 One evening when Natalie was out I asked Karen the question I had been putting off for months.

 “Were we happily married?”